Aegis-Runner/AegisRunner/README.md

 - BYOK — bring your own API key (OpenAI, Anthropic, Google, etc.)
 - Export as `.spec.ts` files ready for your CI/CD pipeline

+### Mobile App Testing (iOS &amp; Android)
+- Upload an Android `.apk` or iOS `.ipa` — no Appium, no SDK, no device lab
+- AI explores your app **live on a real device** (iPhone, Pixel, Samsung Galaxy)
+- Generates and runs grounded test cases on real hardware — no scripts
+- Native iOS, native Android, React Native, Flutter and mobile web
+- **Cross-platform sync** — one journey acts in the app and verifies on the website
+- Self-healing, semantic selectors instead of brittle XCUI / UiAutomator locators

 ### Visual Regression Testing
 - Pixel-level screenshot comparison (pixelmatch)
 - Baseline accept/reject workflow